"Don't Flush" Posting Requirements for Pharmacies, Veterinarians, and Retailers

 Every pharmacy registered pursuant to NYS Education Law section 6808(2), and other retailers that sell drugs (over-the-counter, prescription medications, vitamins and supplements), including veterinary offices, must conspicuously display DEC's "Proper Disposal of Pharmaceuticals" notice as required under New York's Drug Management and Disposal Act of 2008.

-Guidance on Posting the Notice - Effective March 24, 2009
+Guidance on Posting the Notice

 How should it be displayed?

-The notice should be printed in color, be no smaller than 8.5" x 11" and be conspicuously displayed.
+The notice should be printed in color, be no smaller than 8.5" x 11" and be clearly displayed.
 Stores are encouraged to frame, laminate or otherwise ensure that the notice is durable.
 In addition to the required posting, the notice can be reproduced in black and white and/or in a smaller size for hand out to consumers.
 The notice can also be reproduced in a smaller size for shelf displays or on shopping bags or medicine bags.

 Where should it be posted?

-In a pharmacy setting, the notice should be legible to a consumer at the pick-up counter.
+In a pharmacy setting, the notice should be readable to a consumer at the pick-up counter.
 Options include posting on a wall visible from the counter, or on the counter itself.
 If a pharmacy is within a store, but the pharmacy closes for some portion of the store hours, the notice should be visible in the pharmacy department during hours when the pharmacy is closed.